Chaskey is a lightweight PRF algorithm. It is patent-free and ISO-standardized.

 Chaskey is secure

-After more than nine years of third-party cryptanalysis, the originally proposed 8-round Chaskey remains unbroken.
+After more than a decade of third-party cryptanalysis, the originally proposed 8-round Chaskey remains unbroken.
 Therefore, the 12-round ISO-standardized variant has a very comfortable security margin.